How to Ship Alcohol in the U.S: Tips, State Rules and Regulations for Shipping Beer, Wine and Spirits (UPS, FedEx & USPS)

 3. Can you ship alcohol via USPS?

-No, it is not possible to ship alcohol via USPS.
+No, alcohol cannot be shipped via USPS.
 USPS prohibits the shipment of alcoholic beverages both domestically and internationally.

 4. What states can liquor be shipped to?